MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/writing-a-device-installation-application.md

 **Note**  Features described in this section are not supported in universal or mobile driver packages.
 See [Using a Universal INF File](using-a-universal-inf-file.md).

-If your driver package that installs those components.
+If your driver package includes drivers and INF files that replace "inbox" drivers and INF files, or if your package includes device-specific applications, it should include a *device installation application* that installs those components.
 The device installation application and distribution medium should be compatible with AutoRun, so that AutoRun starts the application automatically when a user inserts your distribution medium.
 For more information about AutoRun, see [Creating an AutoRun-Enabled Application](/previous-versions/windows/desktop/legacy/cc144206(v=vs.85)).

 For guidelines about how to write a device installation application, see [Guidelines for Writing Device Installation Applications](guidelines-for-writing-device-installation-applications.md).